noamico/bullmq-extra/README.md

  - **BullMQ Connect:** Similiar to Kafka Connect, a way to connect BullMQ to other systems.
 Will probably be a separate package or several.

 ## Contributing:
  - Feel free to open issues for questions, suggestions and feedback.
+And Issues...
  - To contribute code just fork and open pull requests.

  ## Thanks! 🚀